just-boris/build-proxy/README.md

 proxy({
     '**/*.js': 'scripts'
-}, function(action, done) {
+}, function(action, params, done) {
     // run Gulp task 'scripts' to process get your js from coffee, for example gulp.start(action, done);
 });
 ```

 This code will run a webserver on http://localhost:3000, and it will call your action every time, when you try to get
 some resource.
-It means that you don't need to keep some watcher daemon, you will get built resource every time.
+It means that you don't need to keep some watcher daemon, you will get actual resource every time.
-Instead of watchers pattern, which build your project for after save, here it will be built only when it is really
+Instead of watchers pattern, which works after each save, here it will be built only when it is really needed.
-needed.

 You can pass several routes for different purposes: